thenexthub/Codira/docs/proposals/Initialization.rst

 Objective-C Restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The emission of Objective-C init methods for Swift initializers open
+The emission of Objective-C init methods for Codira initializers open
 up a few soundness problems, illustrated here::

   @interface A